 Activity Evidence that supports this approach Challenge number(s) addressed Targeted interventions - use of gap analysis and assessment data to target identified pupils in Phonics, Maths, Reading and Writing 0.5 KA 0.5 GB 0.5 MD SI EYPs - BS, RB, MA, TA (0.5) Intervention groups led by Catch Up Teachers Cost: £66,355 The attainment measure of KS1 and KS2 (percentage of children achieving at least the expected standard in Reading, Writing and Maths) could indicate that COVID related disruption has had a considerable impact on outcomes, especially in 2021.
-Only 60% of pupils achieved the combined standard this year at the end of KS2, compared to 63% at the end of 2019 and 65% of pupils nationally in 2019.
-37% achieved the combined at the end of KS1 in 2021 compares to 51% in 2019 and 65% nationally in 2019.
-1, 3, Gaps in Year 6 knowledge have been identified using the PIXL assessment system.
+Only ? of pupils achieved the combined standard this year, compared to ? of the school's KS1 and KS2 cohort in 2019 and, 65% of pupils nationally in 2019.
+Gaps in Year 6 knowledge have been identified using the PIXL assessment system.
 This indicates the intervention that is required to narrow the gap for these children.
 Cost: £17,000 There are significant gaps in the children's attainment with regards to Reading, Writing and mathematics.
 Previous intervention using the PIXL assessment system has supported children's attainment and progress well.
-1, 3, School-led tutoring - Catch up Phonics team to work with individual children in Year 1 Cost: £13,220 There are significant gaps in the children's knowledge of phonics in year 1 with some children in year 2 showing gaps.
-1, Sumdog Timetable interventions The children's confidence in timetables is poor.
-Weekly sumdog tests and use of this both at home and school to increase the 1
+School-led tutoring - Catch up Phonics team to work with individual children in Year 1 Cost: £13,220 There are significant gaps in the children's knowledge of phonics in year 1 with some children in year 2 showing gaps.
+Sumdog Timetable interventions The children's confidence in timetables is poor.
+Weekly sumdog tests and use of this both at home and school to increase the

 Cost: £2315 number of children knowing and being able to apply their timetable knowledge across all aspect of the Maths curriculum.
-EY resourcing to meet the needs of the EY curriculum Over recent years, 66% of children in the reception cohort have achieved a Good Level of Development by the end of the 1,2 Reading books for all children as a gift to improve the use of vocabulary and give the children access to books.
-(Christmas and Easter) Foundation Stage.
-In 2021, there was a huge decline in this number (41%) - showing the impact that Covid had on these children.
+EY resourcing to meet the needs of the EY curriculum Reading books for all children as a gift to improve the use of vocabulary and give the children access to books.
+(Christmas and Easter) Over recent years, ? % of children in the reception cohort have achieved a Good Level of Development by the end of the Foundation Stage.
+In 2021, there was a huge decline in this number - showing the impact that Covid had on these children.
 Foundation stage attainment is well below national (72% in 2019).
-Cost: £4000 These figures reflect the fact that most children join Peel Park with very low levels of development.
+1,2 Cost: £4000 These figures reflect the fact that most children join Peel Park with very low levels of development.